 Brinjal also contains vitamins A and C essential for hair health.
 Vitamin C is needed to produce collagen, which helps support the structure and growth of hair follicles.
 The antioxidants present in brinjal help protect the scalp and hair follicles from oxidative stress, which can contribute to hair thinning or loss.
 Therefore, Brinjal can be eaten regularly for hair health and delayed hair thinning.

-Brinjal contains antioxidants like nasunin, which may help protect skin cells from oxidative stress caused by free radicals.
-While antioxidants can support skin health, more research is needed to confirm their specific effects on wrinkle formation.
-The high water content in brinjal also helps maintain skin hydration.
-Vitamins and minerals like vitamin C support collagen formation, which may help maintain skin elasticity and minimize the appearance of wrinkles.
-While regular consumption of brinjal may contribute to healthy, radiant skin, it should be part of a balanced diet for the best results.
+Brinjal is rich in antioxidants like nasunin, which may help protect skin cells from oxidative stress caused by free radicals.
+While antioxidants support overall skin health, further research is needed to fully understand their specific impact on wrinkle formation.
+Additionally, brinjal's high water content aids in maintaining skin hydration.

 Some of the precautions while adding brinjal in your dirt inlclude: